-Policy guidelines for EIC’s Continuing Education Recognition Program are available here: “Program Guidelines“. « Cliquez ici pour une version française des : Directives ».
+Policy guidelines for EIC’s Continuing Education Accreditation Program are available here: “Program Guidelines“. « Cliquez ici pour une version française des : Directives ».
 A Power point presentation describing the program and how to apply can also be downloaded.

 Accredited providers are responsible for the development and delivery of high quality learning activities, in compliance with EIC Program Standards, and participants in these professional development activities earn EIC CEU’s (or their PDH equivalents).

 We recommend that engineering professionals ask for their continuing education achievements (CEUs and PDHs) to be recorded in the secure EIC Registry (hosted by EIC’s eLearning Centre).
 Learning providers accredited by the EIC are required to do so.
 You can ask other learning providers to seek accreditation for issuance of CEUs or PDHs.
 Once accredited providers have registered your CEUs/PDHs with the EIC, we will keep your information confidential and you will be able to freely and privately download a transcript of your registered credits from EIC’s eLearning Centre.

 EIC’s Continuing Education Accreditation Program is endorsed by Engineers Canada, the Association of Consulting Engineering Companies – Canada, and the Canadian Academy of Engineering.
 See attached MediaPlanet article on LifeLong Learning for Engineers.

 Single event providers may also apply for permission to award EIC CEUs/PDHs for their event by completing a single course application form.
 The cost for a single course accreditation is $175, while maintaining an accreditation of an entire program of courses costs $800 annually.

 As a non-profit organization, the EIC strives to deliver its CEU/PDH accreditation program at the lowest possible cost.
 As of January 2023, the fees to belong to the program are as follows: